 In 1973, Knowles publishes The Adult Learner, a classic in the field of andragogy and one with staying power—the book outlives Knowles and has been updated and re-released periodically (it’s currently in its eighth edition).
 The Adult Learner outlines key assumptions, or principles, about how and why adults learn.
 The have become the core of what we understand adult learning principles to be.

 Which, of course, begs the question, Who is an adult?
 Knowles relies on a psychological definition: “Psychologically, we become adults when we arrive at a self-concept of being responsible for our own lives, of being self-directing….
 [M]ost of us probably do not have full-fledged self-concepts and self-directedness until we leave school or college, get a full-time job, marry, and start a family.”
 (64)

 His list of adult characteristics feels a bit anachronistic when debate about the value of a college education is driving alternative credentials, the gig economy is in full swing, and adults are staying single longer, but his larger point—that self-concept and self-directedness are the defining criteria of adulthood—still works well today (even if I find it hard to claim my self-concept is “full-fledged” though I’ve left college, am married, and have a full-time job and kids).

 The Six Guiding Principles of Andragogy

-Knowles’s andragogical model is grounded in six principles (which he, good scientist, called assumptions):
+Knowles’s andragogical model is grounded in six adult learning principles (which he, good scientist, called assumptions):

 - The need to know